7underlines/vdotenv/README.md

 This should print "localhost".

 ## Todo/ideas
-- rename from logTom.dotenv to treffner.dotenv in vpm
 - test installation via vpkg
-- dotenv.required() method to let people know what variables are needed
+- vdotenv.required() method to let people know what variables are needed

 ## License
 [GPL-3.0](LICENSE)